Venus and Adonis (Titian): J. Paul Getty Museum, Malibu

 The version in the J. Paul Getty Museum, is dated to 1555–60.
 The museum attribute it to Titian, though others are not so sure.
 Penny sees it as a workshop replica based on the London version, but "a good case could be made for his intervention" in places, such as "the painting of the tremulous lights" on the cloth Venus sits on.

-Its provenance begins in an inventory of 1648 in Genoa, and then includes Christina of Sweden and the Orleans Collection.
+Its provenance begins in an inventory of 1648 in Genoa, and then includes Christina, Queen of Sweden and the Orleans Collection.
 Like most of the collection, it was bought by a consortium in London after the French Revolution.
 It was selected by a member of the consortium, Frederick Howard, 5th Earl of Carlisle, as part of his share, although he did not keep it long.
 From 1844 to 1991 it was in the collection of successive Earls of Normanton and relatives.
 The museum acquired the painting in 1992.

 The Dulwich version, with hat, by Titian's workshop.